woylie/elm-triple-click-example/README.md

 This is a simple example to demonstrate how to handle triple, quadruple, or even more clicks in Elm.
+You can find the tutorial [here](https://github.com/woylie/elm-triple-click-example/blob/master/tutorial.md).

-To run the example, run:
+To run the example, execute:

 ```
 git clone https://github.com/woylie/elm-triple-click-example.git